SDFIdk/NTRIPmonitor/README.md

 Documentation coming soon.

 ## Disconnect/Reconnect log handling
-Disconnects and reconnects of individual mountpoints are currently handled in the [src/loghandler.py](loghandler) class.
+Disconnects and reconnects of individual mountpoints are currently handled in the [src/databasehandling.py](NtripLogHandler) class.
 Mountpoint disconnects are logged and timestamps are inserted into the database table [initdb/30-connection_logger.sql](initdb/30-connection_logger.sql).
-The dataentry is updated with a reconnect timestamp when the monitor solution reconnects to the mountpoint.
-The function does not log issues upon initialization, and a mountpoint must be connected initially before it begins logging disconnects.
+The dataentry is updated with a timestamp when a new connection to the mountpoint has been established.

 ## NTRIP, RTCM3 and Decoding
 ### NtripClient Module